codepath/android_guides/Navigation-and-Task-Stacks.md

 ActivityCompat.finishAffinity(this); // equivalent to finish(true); on Android devices API > 4
 ```

-When using `finishActivity()`, you may notice that the activity can still show up in the [Most Recents](https://developer.android.com/guide/components/recents.html) screen.
+When using `finishAffinity()`, you may notice that the activity can still show up in the [Most Recents](https://developer.android.com/guide/components/recents.html) screen.
 You can use the `android:autoRemoveFromRecents` flag to be true to remove it, which is normally set to false by default.
 You can also use `finishAndRemoveTask()` to accomplish the same effect.

 ```xml
 <activity android:name=".MyActivity"